pcstory/twitter/README.md

 #### Production Recommendation

-- Construct unit test and automated SIT
+- Construct more unit test and automated SIT
-- Configure DevOps automated deployment with Jenkins
+- Configure DevOps/CICD automated deployment with Jenkins
 - Use queue technique such as Kafka to increase streaming performance and achieve high availability
 - Use Docker and Kubenetes for scalling the nodes
 - Data Streaming Code